2025-2026 Executive Board

 President

-Michael is a junior majoring in Molecular, Cellular, and Developmental Biology and German.
+Leah is a sophomore majoring in Molecular, Cellular, and Developmental Biology and minoring in History of Medicine and Health.

 Fundraising Director

-Emerson is a sophomore majoring in Neuroscience and minoring in Creative Writing.
+Eita is a sophomore majoring in Molecular, Cellular, and Developmental Biology.

 Technical Team Co-Director

-Jannis is a senior majoring in Biochemistry and minoring in Physics.
+Lauren is a senior majoring in Biopsychology, Cognition, and Neuroscience.

 Marketing Director